Skip to main content

 • It's a Noisy Planet.
 Protect Their Hearing: Join the NIDCD Green Team to learn about the national public education campaign designed to increase awareness about the causes and prevention of noise-induced hearing loss.
 Spin the “Noisy Planet” wheel to test your knowledge on how to protect your hearing from loud sounds and noise pollution.

-• Leaf Your Mark with a Pledge: Stop by the ORF/ORS Pledge Tree and share how you pledge to protect the environment!
+• Leaf Your Mark with a Pledge: Stop by the ORF/ORS Green Team Pledge Tree and share how you pledge to protect the environment!

 • Listen & Learn with Local Wildlife Society: Learn about wildlife conservation with the Maryland Reptile Conservation Center!
 Display will feature live animals with their trained handlers, sharing approaches we can take to protect endangered animals and our environment.